Install with Helm

 andmemory: 512Mi

-Verify that the Gloo data plane components are healthy.
+Verify that the Gloo data plane component pods are running.
 If not, try debugging the agent.

-Verify that your multicluster Gloo Mesh Core setup installed correctly.
+Verify that your Gloo Mesh Core setup is correctly installed.
+If not, try debugging the relay connection.
 Note that this check might take a few seconds to verify that:

-- Your Gloo Mesh Core product license is valid and current.
+- Your Gloo product licenses are valid and current.

 meshctl check --kubecontext $MGMT_CONTEXT